vivshaw/vivshaw.github.io/README.md

 - [ ] Figure out what the heck is controlling scrolling in fenced code blocks
 - [ ] Nicer component for loading images in MDX?
 - [ ] Actual dev env support for MDX
-- [ ] Rip out Emotion / ThemeUI in favor of Vanilla Extract
 - [ ] Line numbers in code blocks
 - [ ] Code block highlights
 - [ ] Code block styles for CLI